tsen1220/DjangoReact-App/README.md

 <img src='https://raw.githubusercontent.com/tsen1220/DjangoReact-Forum/master/intro/beforeLogin.jpg' alt=''>

-If you are the article poster, you can delete and update the article.
+If you are the article creator, you can delete and update the article.

 <img src='https://raw.githubusercontent.com/tsen1220/DjangoReact-Forum/master/intro/revisedelete.jpg'>